Elevated Wall Street 'fear gauge' shows doubts about stock market rebound

 The still-high VIX reflects both the aftershock of the massive price swings investors have endured as well as deep uncertainty surrounding the trajectory of the coronavirus and its economic fallout.

-While unprecedented stimulus from the Federal Reserve and a $2.2 trillion relief bill expected to pass the House of Representatives have bolstered hopes of averting worst-case economic scenarios, forecasts remain bleak.
+While unprecedented stimulus from the Federal Reserve and the relief bill have bolstered hopes of averting worst-case economic scenarios, forecasts remain bleak.
 Goldman Sachs, for instance, has projected a 24% year-over-year drop in U.S. gross domestic product in the second quarter as the outbreak halts business activity throughout much of the country.

 “In this respect, a VIX still hovering around 60 provides a much more sobering and fair assessment of the level of uncertainty present in markets and the global economy,” analysts at Fathom Consulting wrote in a note to clients.